Key-Value Store

-The Storage API lets you build complex queries against data stored in the Custom entity store.
-You can build these complex queries using a wide variety of filters and conditions.
+You can build complex queries against data stored in the Custom Entity Store using a wide variety of filters and conditions.

 To start, import the Forge API package in your app, as follows: